zyshi0216/zyshi0216.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	Academic Second Class Scholarship

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 I received a full scholarship offer from the Faculty of Science, National University of Singapore.
 - *2024.05*: &nbsp;🎉🎉 My manuscript, “Design of motor skill recognition and hierarchical evaluation system for table tennis players”, has been accepted by IEEE Sensors Journal.
 - *2024.03*: &nbsp;🎉🎉 I've been selected as a Youth Envoy for the International Telecommunication Union.(4 Individuals in China)
 - *2023.12*: &nbsp;🎉🎉 My manuscript, “Design of UAV Flight State Recognition System for Multi-sensor Data Fusion”, has been accepted by IEEE Sensors Journal.